jefrnc/devops-playbook/README.md

 This repository contains a detailed guide on how to implement DevOps in your organization.
 The playbook covers various aspects of DevOps, including continuous integration and delivery, infrastructure as code, monitoring and logging, and more.
 It also includes best practices, recommendations, and examples for each topic.

 ## Table of Contents
-Introduction
+- Introduction
-Continuous Integration and Delivery
+- Continuous Integration and Delivery
-Infrastructure as Code
+- Infrastructure as Code
-Monitoring and Logging
+- Monitoring and Logging
-Security
+- Security
-Collaboration and Communication
+- Collaboration and Communication
+- DevOps Performance Metrics
+- AI and Machine Learning in DevOps
+- Blockchain and Distributed Ledger Technologies in DevOps
+- Serverless Architectures
+- Microservices and Containerization
+- Site Reliability Engineering (SRE)
+- Incident Management and Postmortems
+- DevOps Culture and Transformation
+- Scaling DevOps for Large Organizations
+- DevOps Tools and Technologies
-Conclusion
+- Conclusion

 ## Introduction
 In this section, we provide an overview of DevOps and why it's important for modern software development.
 We also introduce the key principles and practices of DevOps that are covered in this playbook.